New Year Festivities at Different Regions of India

 Baisakhi – Punjabi New Year

-Baisakhi is the harvest festival, celebrated with great pomp and splendor among the Sikhs.
-Marking the beginning of the New Year on 13th April and some time on 14th, the festival brings together people from all religion.
+Baisakhi is the harvest festival, celebrated with great pomp and splendour among the Sikhs.
+Marking the beginning of the New Year on 13th April and some time on 14th, the festival brings together people from all religions.
 Baisakhi also stands as the day of the formation of the Sikh Khalsa.
-The major festivities can be seen happening in the Golden temple in Amritsar along with United States, Canada and United Kingdom.
+The major festivities can be seen happening in the Golden temple in Amritsar, along with United States, Canada and United Kingdom.

 Puthandu – Tamil New Year